A new Access Road to the Butajira Industrial Zone

 By removing a major investment barrier, the new road allows businesses to locate in the industrial zone and to create a significant number of jobs and apprenticeships.
 Butajira Town as well as the surrounding area will benefit from the economic development.
 The Ethiopian group of companies Bekele has already pledged to create 4,500 additional jobs in the Butajira Industrial Zone once the road is completed.
 The long-term potential is significantly higher.

-The Facility Investing for Employment of KfW Development Bank is part of the Special Initiative on Training and Job Creation of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The Facility Investing for Employment of KfW Development Bank is part of the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 With its support, it wants to remove barriers that prevent the creation of new and better jobs in the private sector.

 A project with